HongheZ/Using-LLM-to-Conduct-Network-Traffic-Classification/README.md

 # Using-LLM-to-Conduct-Network-Traffic-Classification

 ## About
-This is a tool we create in the research of "Using LLM to Conduct Network Traffic Classification".
+This is a tool we create in the research of "Enhancing Network Traffic Classification with Large Language Models".
 We use this tool to
 1. Preprocess the network traffic data.
 2. Transform these data into into a format suitable for the fine-tuning process.